 Why don’t we see SanPa’s model across the U.S.?
 “We’re living in a world where everyone wants things cured in five minutes, shoot everybody up with drugs so we don’t have to worry about whether we can change their lives,” says Mimi Silbert, the founder and longtime president of Delancey Street.
 “People are terrified to do long, hard things.”

 I was struck by how diverse this group was—in age as well as life circumstances.
-When I asked Tinelli how someone like him–bright, educated, making piles of money as a financial trader—was able to bond with homeless heroin addicts and people with misspelled prison tattoos, he said it wasn’t easy at first.
+When I asked Tinelli how someone like him–bright, educated, making piles of money as a financial trader—was able to bond with people left homeless by heroin addiction and people with misspelled prison tattoos, he said it wasn’t easy at first.
 “San Patrignano taught me one of the most important things I lacked: humility.”

 Marco Castelli, a 43-year-old Italian with a scruffy beard who was painting the edges of some pebbled calf leather that would become a luxury handbag, learned that lesson the hard way.
 Castelli is an engineer by training, and he used to work at the Italian fashion house Gucci, living a fast lifestyle fueled by copious amounts of cocaine.
-In a story familiar to most addicts and their friends, the more Castelli used, the more of his stylish friends dropped away; soon he was left isolated, working long hours to support his habit.
-At a certain point, his income couldn’t cover his drugs, and he found himself begging for money from his friends and parents.
+In a story familiar to most people with substance abuse disorder, and their families and friends, the more Castelli used, the more of his stylish friends dropped away; soon he was left isolated, working long hours to support his habit.
+At a certain point, his income couldn’t cover his drug habit, and he found himself begging for money from his friends and parents.
 One by one, they turned away from him.
-Eventually he lost his job, his home, his friends, and his savings in pursuit of the next line of coke.
+Eventually he lost his job, his home, his friends, and his savings, all in pursuit of the next line of coke.

-“After 23 years of abusing drugs, I decided I needed a change,” said Castelli, who has spent over two years at SanPa.
-“I had two separate roads in front of me, and only one of them was life.”
-Now he spends his time teaching his Gucci design sense and standards to fellow addicts in the leather workshop.
+“After 23 years of abusing drugs, I decided I needed a change,” said Castelli, who has spent more than two years at SanPa.
+“I had two separate roads in front of me, and only one of them was Life.”
+Now he spends his time in the leather workshop, teaching his Gucci design sense and standards to others who are in recovery.